Jon Kent (DC Comics): Other versions

+Graphic novel

+In a three-part graphic novel series by author Ridley Pearson and artist Ile Gonzalez, Jon Kent and Damian "Ian" Wayne have to work together to save their city from global climate disaster.
+The first book, Super Sons: The Polarshield Project, was released in April 2019.
+Book two, Super Sons: The Foxglove Mission, was released in November 2019.
+The third book, Super Sons: Escape to Landis, was released in October 2020.
+The novel series is part of the DC Graphic Novels for Kids.

+Picture book

+An official DC picture book featuring Jon Kent, Who Is Superboy?: An Adventure In Finding Your Way, by Robb Pearlman and illustrated by Ivan Barrera, was released in October 2024.

+Webcomic

+Beginning in July 2025, a DC webcomic, Jon Kent: This Internship Is My Kryptonite, is published on DC Universe Infinite.
+An original webcomic for DC GO!, the series is written by Sam Camp and art by Daimon Hampton and Seraji.

 In other media

 Arrowverse

-Born on Krypton's Argo City, Clark and Lois have a baby boy named Jonathan in the 2019 Arrowverse crossover event "Crisis on Infinite Earths".
-At the end of the world-shattering Crisis event, the couple now has two sons.
+In the 2019 Arrowverse crossover event "Crisis on Infinite Earths", Clark Kent and Lois Lane have a baby boy named Jonathan, who is born on Krypton's Argo City.
+Following the Crisis, which reboots the multiverse, Clark and Lois now have two sons.

 Superman & Lois

 In the television series Superman & Lois, Clark and Lois have twin sons, Jonathan Kent and Jordan Kent.
 Jonathan was played by Jordan Elsass for the first two seasons, with Michael Bishop playing the character from season three.
 Alex Garfin plays Jordan in the series.
+The show is set on an alternate Earth and portrays a different version of the characters that appeared in the Arrowverse.

 Jonathan is described as modest and kind-hearted, while Jordan is wildly intelligent with social anxiety.
 The twins were named after Clark's adoptive and biological fathers, Jonathan Kent and Jor-El.
 At the start of the series, Jonathan and Jordan are 14-year-old teenagers in high school.
 After Clark's adoptive mother Martha dies, Clark and Lois move the family from Metropolis to Smallville, where the brothers learn that their father is Superman.

-Only Jordan seems to have inherited their father's superpowers he has so far developed: heat vision, freezing breath, accelerated healing, superhuman strength, hearing, speed and durability and the ability to fly.
+In the first three seasons, Jordan is the only one shown to have their father's superpowers.
+He has so far developed: heat vision, x-ray vision, freezing breath, accelerated healing, superhuman strength, hearing, speed and durability, the power to expel solar radiation from his body similar to his dad's solar flare ability and the ability to fly.
 Jordan can also survive without oxygen in the harsh vacuum of space with freezing temperatures and cosmic radiation without the need for protection.
+It's discovered after being shot with kryptonite that due to being half human, Jordan is not affected by kryptonite the same way full Kryptonians are, with Clark speculating that Jordan's potential might even surpass his own power.